ecarrenolozano/tutorials-opensource-initiatives/README.md

 ## Repository Structure

+- `<initiative>_education`
-- `how-to-guides/`: Step-by-step instructions for setup and usage.
+  - `how-to-guides/`: Step-by-step guides for accomplishing specific tasks with the initiative.
-- `tutorials/`: In-depth tutorials for BioCypher.
+  - `tutorials/`: Comprehensive, practical walkthroughs that teach concepts and workflows through examples.
+  - `explanations/`: Contextual and conceptual information to deepen understanding of the initiative, its principles, and background.

 ## What You'll Find Here